 (Location: The trailhead is located on Main Street in Slocan, BC).

-Evan's Creek Waterfall, photo by Emilie Cayer-Huard
+Evan's Beach/Creek Falls; photo by Emilie Cayer-Huard

 ** Another popular waterfall trek is to the Nemo Creek Falls, a 4-hour short hike along Slocan Lake.
 It begins 50 m (160 ft) north of Nemo Creek.
 Besides offering stunning views of the lake, the trail passes near an old trapper's cabin and some interesting rock formations.